hacs/integration/documentation/content/categories/themes.md

 This page should contain:

 - What Themes are.
-- How You enable tracking in HACS.
+- How you enable tracking in HACS.
 - Where downloaded files are stored.